gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 **Parameter**: `community_tax`

-`community_tax`: Defines the percentage of block rewards (including transaction fees and inflation rewards) that is allocated to the community pool before the remainder is distributed to validators and delegators.
+`community_tax`: Defines the percentage of block rewards (including transaction fees and inflation rewards) that is allocated to the Community Pool before the remainder is distributed to validators and delegators.

 The `community_tax` has these key characteristics: